 Non-invasive ventilation in cardiogenic pulmonary edema

-Cardiogenic pulmonary edema (CPE) is one of the most common causes of acute respiratory failure (ARF) in acute care setting and often requires ventilatory assistance.
-In patients with CPE, either non-invasive ventilation (NIV) or continuous positive airway pressure (CPAP) have been demonstrated to improve vital signs and physiologic variables, decreasing the need for intubation and hospital mortality when compared to conventional treatment.
-In these patients, NIV and CPAP have consistently shown similar outcomes.
-Results on the use of NIV or CPAP in patients with CPE prior to hospitalization are not homogeneous among studies, thus preventing a firm recommendation regarding their role in pre-hospital setting.
-Over the past few years, technical innovations and new advances in the understanding of physiological aspects of NIV have improved the quality of the devices and optimized ventilation modes.
+Cardiogenic pulmonary edema (CPE) is among the most common causes of acute respiratory failure (ARF) in the acute care setting and often requires ventilatory assistance.
+In patients with ARF due to CPE, use of non-invasive positive airway pressure can decrease the systemic venous return and the left ventricular (LV) afterload, thus reducing LV filling pressure and limiting pulmonary edema.
+In these patients, either non-invasive ventilation (NIV) or continuous positive airway pressure (CPAP) can improve vital signs and physiological parameters, decreasing the need for endotracheal intubation (ETI) and hospital mortality when compared to conventional oxygen therapy.
+Results on the use of NIV or CPAP in patients with CPE prior to hospitalization are not homogeneous among studies, hampering any conclusive recommendation regarding their role in the pre-hospital setting.